mtpali/exclave/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Notice

+Exclave is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+However, Exclave optionally incorporates code that is covered by the GNU General Public License as published by the Free Software Foundation, version 3.
+If `github.com/dyhkwong/libsagernetcore` is compiled with `with_clash` tag, the GNU General Public License as published by the Free Software Foundation, version 3, applies to all of Exclave.

 ## Translation